Joshua82188/ISpotFishing-Tool/README.md

 All bugs or issues reported must have been done ethically.
 This means not using any additional software to modify the tool’s behaviour.
 Any reports involving unethical behaviour, or testing will be rejected.

-## Final Section: Prototype Questionnaire

-The Project Manager would like to welcome you to participate in the Prototype Questionnaire.
-This is a chance for you to have your say on the tool developed, including what you like and dislike about the tool, and any feedback you would like to add.

-The Questionnaire can be completed here: https://forms.gle/NnW7xpgui8vk5KmWA

-All feedback received will be reviewed by the Project Manager.
-The Project Manager will be responsible for deciding changes for Version 1 of the tool.
-So what are you’re waiting for?
-Complete the questionnaire now!

-Thank you for submitting your feedback, as well as for testing out the tool, and taking the time to provide your opinions and suggestions.
 If you have any questions, please do not hesitate to contact the project manager for further assistance: joshua@ispotfishing.net

 Yours Faithfully